pauloromeira/onegram/README.md

 ## Rate Limits
 Settings can be overridden if you use one of the [explicit login](#explicit-login-optional) forms (defaults: `onegram/settings.py`).
 It's possible to define a fixed `User-Agent`, for example.
-The most userful setting is `RATE_LIMITS`, where you can set rate limits for:
+Overall, the most userful setting is `RATE_LIMITS`, where you can set rate limits for:
 1. Each query or action
 2. All queries or all actions
 3. All queries and actions